AbstractMenus/Docs/advanced/logical.rst

 .. include:: ../_includes/contents.rst

-In general, all logical structures in AbstractMenus works as **if -> then -> else**. these strustures can be nested.
+In general, all logical structures in AbstractMenus works as **if -> then -> else**.
+These strustures can be nested.

 Actions block
 -------------

 Each actions block is a complex object that can contains rules and other actions.
-Below is a real actions block structure:
+Below is a real structure of actions block:

 .. csv-table::
 	:header: "Param", "Type", "Destination"